-Holds up to 10 oz. and offers kid-friendly features: contoured, removable handles, durable build, and cute character designs.
+Holds up to 10 ounces and offers kid-friendly features: contoured, removable handles, durable build, and cute character designs.
 Resists leaks.

 Toddlers may chew the spout, causing it to collapse.
 Some parents had to make the holes in the spout larger for better flow.

-Offers NUK's superior features in a smaller size (5 oz.).
-Ideal for early learners w/soft, removable handles, attractive colors, and spill-proof design.
+Offers NUK's superior features in a smaller 5-ounce size.
+Ideal for early learners with soft, removable handles, attractive colors, and spill-proof design.

 Occasional leaks have been reported.
 Soft spout is gentle on gums but encourages some toddlers to chew on it.

 Anti-colic valve helps prevent gas.
 Removable handle and sturdy, snap-tight lid.
-4-oz. size is ideal for small hands and the youngest learners.
+4-ounce size is ideal for small hands and the youngest learners.

 Cup may leak.
 Some toddlers chew too hard on the spout, causing damage.
 Must be tilted just right for adequate flow.